 2.03 The Law Director shall act as parliamentarian and, when applicable, shall interpret “Robert’s Rules of Order” for Council.

-2.04 These Rules of Order shall not be altered except by a vote of a majority of all members of Council, and at a regular or alternate meeting.
-The proposition to make an amendment shall be in the form of a resolution, and shall be submitted and read to Council at a meeting preceding the one at which it is acted upon.
+2.04 These Rules of Order shall not be altered except by a vote of a majority of all members of Council, and at a regular or special meeting.
+The proposition to make an amendment shall be in the form of a resolution.
 These Rules of Order may be suspended, when appropriate, by a majority vote of all Council members.